BUSE Covered Call Strategy

 What is a covered call on BUSE?

 A covered call on BUSE is the covered call strategy applied to BUSE (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With BUSE stock trading near $25.83, the strikes shown on this page are snapped to the nearest listed BUSE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BUSE stock at $31.22 on the most recent close, the strikes shown on this page are snapped to the nearest listed BUSE chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are BUSE covered call max profit and max loss calculated?